survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ## Task Runners and Bundlers

-Historically speaking, there have been many build tools. *Make* is perhaps the best known, and it is still a viable option.
+Historically speaking, there have been many build tools. *Make* is perhaps the best known, and it's still a viable option.
 Specialized *task runners*, such as Grunt and Gulp were created particularly with JavaScript developers in mind.
 Plugins available through npm made both task runners powerful and extendable.
-It is possible to use even npm `scripts` as a task runner.
+It's possible to use even npm `scripts` as a task runner.
 That's common, particularly with webpack.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles. *bundlers*, such as Browserify, Brunch, or webpack, exist for this reason.